Establish Compliance with Minimal Effort

 Compliance Concept – Implementation in Applied SAFe®

-- Reference and process models can define specific public or local scopes.
+- Reference and process models can define a specific public or local scopes, e.g. Scope Software Dev

-- Fulfilling of a scope or a complete reference model is calculate in a rating.
+- Fulfilling a scope or a complete reference model is calculated in a rating

-- A company wide analysis of fulfilling of all instances of portfolio, value stream, program or team can be calculated automatically.
+- A company-wide analysis of fulfilling all instances can be calculated automatically

 Compliance Example – Ensure compliance with a sustainable mechanism; Avoid interpretation gaps.

-This example shows a mapping of Automotive SPICE 2.5 against the Applied SAFe process model for “04-04: Software architectural design”.
+This example shows a mapping of Automotive SPICE 3.0 against the Applied SAFe process model for “17-03: Stakeholder requirements”.
 The relevant process elements like activities, practices, work products or roles are mapped against the defined compliance definitions and rated respectively.
 Gaps in the rating can be filled by defining and adding missing process elements.